It's been way too long since I've posted something, so here's a post about the various routes that have served Provo Canyon through the years.

 Below is my understanding of the US routes and corresponding legislated state routes in the Provo area immediately after US 189 was commissioned.

 As that map shows, US 189 was not entirely consistent with SR 7 due to a US 91 realignment in Provo in the 1930s.
 By the time US 189 was created, US 91 had been moved off of Provo's Center Street and onto 500 West and 300 South...but this route was internally referenced as SR 177, and SR 1 was kept on the old alignment.
-So SR 7 ended at Center Street, where it met SR 1, but US 189 probably extended three blocks further south so that it could end at US 89/91.
+So SR 7 ended at Center Street, where it met SR 1.
+The old alignment along Center and University was designated Alt US 91:

 North of Provo, US 189 followed (and still follows) the SR 7 corridor all the way to Heber, but a few realignments have happened.
 The original SR 7 closely followed the Provo River through Provo Canyon up to Charleston, and the Charleston bypass did not exist.
 SR 7 passed through town on what is now SR 113 and 3600 South before continuing its northeastward route to Heber: